AUSTIN LIVE: TICK TOCK

 Gary P. Nunn is a Texas singer-songwriter whose career began in the 1960s with the Fabulous Sparkles before he settled in with the Lost Gonzo Band the following decade.
 Today he is a Texas institution, thanks to his songs that hail the state's culture and people.
 Artists who recorded his tunes include David Allan Coe and Roseanne Cash, as well as Murphy, Nelson, and Walker.
 Mark White, governor of Texas in 1985, named Nunn the state's Official Ambassador to the World.
 In 1995, Nunn's name was included in Lubbock's West Texas Walk of Fame and Austin City Limits has made the songwriter's "London Homesick Blues" its theme for more than two decades.
 He continues to tour with the Sons of the Bunkhouse, his backing band.

 Dale Watson the singer, songwriter, and guitarist can be found frequenting several popular Austin venues like The Continental Club, The Broken Spoke, and Ginny’s Little Longhorn on a regular basis.
-This Texas country singer’s reliability and southern charm has been compared to many authentic country greats.
+This Texas country singer’s reliability and southern charm have been compared to many authentic country greats.
 Watson continues to win the hearts of alternative-country music lovers and is surely becoming a local legend.

 Tee Double is a local artist that has added a new zest to the Austin hip-hop scene.
 His jazzy loops and creative lyrics have generated a loyal following.
 A producer, poet, and emcee, Tee Double demonstrates a true love for beats and a unique understanding of flexibility.
 His forward thinking and rhythmic style have made him a recognizable artist within the Austin community.